aurelianeg/AurelianeGailliegue_12_16052022/README.md

 3. Run the micro API

-In _app/index.js_, change port variable to **3001** to launch the back-end on a different port than the front-end.
+In `app/index.js`, change port variable to `3001` to launch the back-end on a different port than the front-end.
 Then:

 ```sh
 yarn dev
 ```

-Data are now accessible at http://localhost:3001/user/${userId}/ in your browser.
+API data are now accessible at <http://localhost:3001/user/${userId}/> in your browser.

 #### Mocked data